elemel/blog/2018/09/03/README.md

 I calculated the face normals from the cross product of the triangle edges.
 Some of the smaller triangles turned black.
 Could this be related to floating-point precision?
-Not this time, but stay tuned for that topic in future posts.
+Not this time, but stay tuned for that topic in a future post.
 The problem was rather that Unity normalizes small vectors to zero.
 Let's not normalize that kind of behavior.

-Now dual-wielding artisanal, non-zero face normals and vertex normals from the distance field, the experiments continued.
+The experiments continued with artisanal, non-zero face normals as well as vertex normals from the distance field.
 In the end, I settled for

 - the vertex normal when it's within 15 degrees of the face normal,
 - the face normal when the difference is above 30 degrees,